schipperius/nature-of-things-3/_posts/2015-02-21-what-is-spirituality.markdown

 number: 1

 layout: post
 title: "What is Spirituality"
 date: 2015-02-21

-categories: Spirituality
+categories: [Spirituality]
-tags: []
+tags: [shit, piss]

 int1: I’m standing here in the printing room at the Museum Plantin-Moretus in Antwerp Belgium.
 This was the stately town-home, and the printing and publishing house of Christophe Plantin, a famous 16th Century publisher.